Almost local metrics on shape space of hypersurfaces in n-space: INTRODUCTION

-In section \ref{special_metrics} we specialize the general results to special choices for the weight function $\Ph$.
-These are the following: \begin{itemize} \item The $G^0$-metric or $L^2$-metric, where $\Ph=1$, geodesic distance on $B_i$ vanishes (as shown in \cite{Michor102}), and which has simple non-negative sectional curvature. \item The $G^A$-metric where $\Ph=1+A\on{Tr}(L)^2$; its geodesic equation was treated in \cite{Michor98} for the situation of plane curves, with its sectional curvature.
-Here we have the geodesic equation and the sectional curvature as special cases. \item Conformal metrics where $\Ph=\Ph(\on{Vol})$.
-For curves these were investigated in \cite{Shah2008,YezziMennucci2004,YezziMennucci2004a,YezziMennucci2005}.
-The full formula for sectional curvature is given only in the case that $\Ph(\on{Vol})=\on{Vol}$. \item The scale invariant version where $\Ph=\on{Vol}^{\frac{1+n}{1-n}}+ A\frac{\on{Tr}(L)^2}{\on{Vol}}$. \end{itemize}
+The geodesic equation and conserved quantities are calculated on shape space and on the full space of immersions.
+For this aim the Hamiltonian formalism developed in \cite{Michor107} is updated to the more general situation here.
+Furthermore, the Riemann curvature tensor is calculated on shape space.
+It contains some negative, positive, and indefinite terms.
+Explicit formulas for special choices of $\Ph$ are given.

-Section \ref{numerics} contains numerical experiments for geodesics.
-We only do boundary value problems and no initial value problems (it is not clear that the equations are well posed).
-We use Mathematica to set up the triangulation of the surfaces, feed this into AMPL (a modelling software developed for optimization) and use the solver IPOPT.
-The numerical results are tested on the totally geodesic subspace of concentric spheres where we also have the analytic solutions.
-Then we study the translations of spheres for various metrics and discuss the appearing phenomena.
-Finally we deform some surfaces.
+For all these calculations, first and second derivatives of the metric, volume form, second fundamental form and other curvature terms are developed.
+The derivatives are taken with respect to the immersion inducing these objects.

-This paper benefited from discussions with David Mumford, with Hermann Schichl who taught us about the use of AMPL, with Johannes Wallner and Tilak Ratnanather.
+The last section contains numerical experiments for geodesics.
+We do only boundary value problems and no initial value problems (it is not clear if the initial value problem is well posed).
+We use Mathematica to set up the triangulation of the surfaces, feed this into AMPL (a modeling software developed for optimization), and use the solver IPOPT.
+The numerical results are tested on the totally geodesic subspace of concentric spheres where we also have analytic solutions.
+Then we study translations and deformations of surfaces for various metrics and discuss the appearing phenomena.

-Big parts of this paper can be found in the doctoral dissertation of Martin Bauer, \cite{Bauer2010}.
+For the sake of simplicity we have restricted ourselves to the shape space of hyper-surfaces in $\R^n$.
+The more general case of arbitrary co-dimension and $\R^n$ replaced by a non-flat Riemannian manifold $(N,\g)$ will be treated in another paper.